wp-plugins/circupress/readme.txt

 8. Preview your templates in real-time.

 == Changelog ==
+= 2.10 =
+* Rebuilt the method to insert your social links into the template.
+* Added the %%SOCIAL%% substitution string that needs to be enclosed in your table settings.
-= 2.02 =
+* Released an updated template that utilizes the social string = 2.02 =
 * Corrected an issue with the request for the daily template = 2.01 =